My son asked me earlier how to cook pasta in the microwave, and to be honest, the question amused me.

 Can You Cook Spaghetti Pasta In A Microwave?

-As you can see from the pictures, I used penne pasta for this – but you can also use spaghetti.
+As you can see from the pictures, I used fusilli pasta for this – but you can also use spaghetti.
 Just break them up so that they fit into the microwaveable bowl.

 How Long Does It Take To Cook Pasta In The Microwave?

 How long it takes is dependent on what the pasta packet says.
-Take the time on the pasta packet and add 3 minutes to the cook time.
+Take the time on the pasta packet and add 3 minutes to the cooking time.

 I wouldn’t recommend trying to cook too much pasta at the same time as it can clump together and not cook through properly.